Fly Host Computer Installation and Usage Guide

 II.
 System Installation Process

-- Due to the length of the tutorial, please refer to the link below
+- As the tutorial is lengthy, please refer to the link below

 1. Hardware Connection

-- Insert the storage card with the system burned onto it
+- Insert the storage card with the flashed system

 - Connect the independent power adapter

-- Connect to the computer using a Type-C data cable
+- Connect the Type-C data cable to the computer

 2. Serial Terminal Configuration